scalar-labs/scalar-kubernetes/docs/CloudPermissions.md

-# Cloud Permissions For Manual Scalar DL Environment Creation
+# Cloud Permissions for Creating Scalar DL on Azure AKS

-This guide explains how to assign required permissions for the users to manually create cloud resources for deploying Scalar DL on Azure and must be used with Scalar DL [manual deployment guide for Azure](./ManualDeploymentGuideScalarDLOnAzure.md).
+This guide explains what permissions are required to deploy Scalar DL on Azure AKS.
+This guide assumes that you create the environment on the basis of [manual deployment guide for Azure](./ManualDeploymentGuideScalarDLOnAzure.md).
 From the security perspective, it is better to give users limited permissions to protect the environment from unwanted activities.

-## Azure
+## Assign permissions to users who create resources for Scalar DL

-The following JSON is a custom role that allows users to manage Azure cloud resources from the Azure portal or from command line tools for deploying Scalar DL.
+The following JSON is a custom role that specifies the required permissions that allow users to create Azure cloud resources (either from Azure portal or the command line) to deploy Scalar DL.
+Please replace your subscription ID in the `assignableScopes` array.
+It is recommended to put `roleName` and `description` to specify what the permissions for, however, they are not required.
-Please note that it is sufficient but not necessary since, it can/should be further restricted.
+Note that the permissions are sufficient but not necessary.

-In Azure Portal, you can create the role in the Subscriptions section.
+In Azure Portal, you can create the role in the `Subscriptions` section.
 Choose your subscription and select Access control (IAM) from the menu, then click `+Add` and select `Add custom role`.
 Once the role is created, you can assign it to a user or a group from `Add role assignment` in the `+Add` menu.

-Please replace your subscription ID in the `assignableScopes` array.
-You can give `roleName` and `description` as per your convenience.

 ```json
 {